firatfolcay/arszilla.github.io/_posts/2019-07-04-vulnhub-mr_robot.markdown

 =====================================================
 ```

-We now know that the website has Wordpress installed and there are several interesting directories.
-Taking a  look at
+We now know that the website has a Wordpress installation and there are several interesting directories, most notably
-`/robots` displays a raw paste that reveals two other hidden directories.
+`/robots`; which displays a raw paste that reveals two other hidden directories.

 ![robots.txt][robots.txt]